 The staff at the Referral Support Service will be able to help you make an informed choice about the hospitals available.
 They can give information about waiting times, clinical outcomes and Care Quality Commission (CQC) ratings.
 You may also like to consult the NHS Choices website for this information.

-If you are not given Peninsula NHS Treatment Centre as an option, but would like to be treated by us, simply tell your contact at the Referral Support Service and they will add us to the list.
+If you are not given Peninsula NHS Treatment Centre as an option, but would like to be treated by us, simply tell your contact at the Referral Support Service and they will add us to the list*.
 Care UK hospitals can accept referrals from any eligible patient* in need of the treatments we offer, regardless of location.
 If you have already been referred somewhere, but change your mind about where you’d like to go, you can also still exercise your right to choose.
-Just tell your GP know that you would like a new referral to another hospital.

 Once we have received your GP’s referral we’ll be in touch with you to arrange your outpatient assessment.